tchapeaux/cpython-brain-freezes/README.md

 # cpython-brain-freezes
-Repo of scripts written and ran "just to see how Python is supposed to behave".
-Archived as an art project
+Repo of scripts written and ran once to test the behavior of CPython.

+Archived as an art project expressing the scientific method as a tool against self-imposed complexity.
+Ironically.

     Copyright © 2016 Thomas Chapeaux chapeauxthomas@gmail.com
     This work is free.
 You can redistribute it and/or modify it under the